kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 var xhr = new XMLHttpRequest();
 {% endprism %}

-The samples in this guide don't use the feature detection code but if you want to learn more about it, <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a> or <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.
+Goto MDN to  <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">learn more about feature-detection</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">learn more about "try...catch" on MDN</a>.

 <a name="load-content"></a>
 <h4 class="h4-guide">Load content onto a page with AJAX</h4>